JamesWoolfenden/terraform-aws-budget/README.md

 }
 ```

-The module reference uses 2 objects, budget and notification, from the example data:
+The module reference uses 2 objects, budget and notification, from the example data.
+This module implements billing alerts on your AWS account,
+the provided variables are in **examplea.auto.tfvars**:

 ```HCL
 budget={